COVID-19–Instructions and Interim Measures

 Filing of Documents

 To ensure a prompt response, we strongly recommend that all documents be filed with the Board by using our e-filing service.
 This method is easy to use and very similar to transmitting an email.
-You may also send in your documents by fax at our regular fax numbers.

 As of September 8, 2020, our Ottawa office will be able to receive mail and accept courier delivery, but only for matters that are managed by that office.
 Correspondence destined for the Vancouver, Toronto, Montreal or Dartmouth offices should continue to be sent using the e-filing service, unless other arrangements have been made with the industrial relations officer assigned to the file.